gbif/crawler/how-to-debug-crawling.md

 |UAT| http://mq.gbif.org:15672/#/queues|/uat|
 |DEV| http://mq.gbif.org:15672/#/queues|/dev|

-Use RabbitMQ to monitor what stage a crawling job is at, and to ensure queues are being properly consued - a sign the underlying crawling service is operating properly.
+Use RabbitMQ to monitor what stage a crawling job is at, and to ensure queues are being properly consumed - a sign the underlying crawling service is operating properly.
 Filter queues by environment (virtual host).
 Be careful queues don't get overloaded.
-For example if the mapping queue ```maps_z09``` gets backed-up, check its corresponding log file on the crawling server to make sure it hasn't blown memory: ```/home/crap/logs/maps_z09_stdout.log``` If memory has been blown, it may be necessary to delete all messages in the queues, otherwise the PROD environment can inadvertantly be brought down.
+For example if the mapping queue ```maps_z09``` gets backed-up, check its corresponding log file on the crawling server to make sure it hasn't blown memory: ```/home/crap/logs/maps_z09_stdout.log``` If memory has been blown, it may be necessary to delete all messages in the queues, otherwise the PROD environment can inadvertently be brought down.

 ### Crawling Server
 |Environment| Address| Logs Directory| Downloaded Content Directory| Scripts Directory| Crawl-Cleaner Script Directory|